okohll/abdocs/content/docs/workflows/advanced/chaining-workflows.md

 ## How to chain Workflows

-To set the next workflow in a chain, simply set the appropriate view in the Chain workflow section of the _workflow_ page of the _manage_ tab.
+To set the next workflow in a chain, simply set the appropriate view in the Chain workflow section of the _workflow - edit records_ panel when editing a view.
 The next workflow in the chain will run as soon as the previous finishes.

 ![Configuring the PULL API](/workflow-chain.png)